kylie-kiaying/video-store-mern/README.md

 # Video Store Application

-A comprehensive full-stack application built with the MERN stack, facilitating CRUD operations for video management.
-This project showcases backend and frontend development with MongoDB, Express, React, and Node.js, demonstrating robust data management and interactive user interfaces.
+A  full-stack application built with the MERN stack, facilitating CRUD operations for video management.
+This project showcases backend and frontend development with MongoDB, Express, React, and Node.js.

 ## Tech Stack